davidseek/MMRealmCloud/README.md

 }
 ```

 - Modify the toRecord() function with the desired class fields.
 This function is used when sending records to CloudKit.
-(TODO: automate this using reflection)
+(TODO: automate this using reflection on `cloudKeys` dictionary)

 ```Swift
 // Note.swift
 func toRecord() -> CKRecord {
   ...
   record["text"] = self.text